-Fife Council will pioneer work on CWB for the Tay City Region, providing an exemplar for the other councils within the region.
-Work is underway to consider priorities, focusing on two or three of the five principles of CWB, and an Action Plan is being developed which should be in draft by the end of the year.
+Fife Council will pioneer work on CWB for the Tay City Region, sharing lessons with other councils within the region.
+Work is underway to agree priorities but work will focus across the five principles of CWB in Fife.
+The Action Plan work is underway which partners hope to have developed into a draft by the end of the year.

 More about the inclusive growth approach taken within the Tay Cities Region Deal can be found here:

 South of Scotland Enterprise are keen to explore how to use CWB to stimulate inclusive growth in the region.
 This was discussed at the Convention of the South of Scotland in September and work is expected to begin on an Action Plan in the first part of 2021.